-3B MAKE-UP POLICIES
+3B MAKE-UP POLICIES‡

-LECTURE • No assignments will be given during the lecture portion of the course, so there is nothing to make up if you miss lecture.
-Audio recordings of the lecture and written notes can be found online at the class archive (see Section 1).
+LECTURE • If you are absent from lecture and no assessment was given, there is no work for you to make up.
+Audio recordings of the lecture and written notes can be found online at the class archive (see SECTION 1).

-LAB LECTURE • No assignments will be given during the synchronous portion of lab, so there is nothing to make up if you miss lab.
-Audio recordings of the lab and written notes can be found online at the class archive (see Section 11).
+LAB LECTURE • If a pre-lab was due on the day you miss lab lecture, you must show me your completed pre-lab the next time you attend lab (see Section 5c and Section 5c for information on pre-labs).
+Audio recordings of the lab lecture and written notes can be found online at the class archive (see Section 1i).